5 reasons to invest in an enterprise app for employees – now.

 Expectations of workplace tech are high amongst the Millennial generation and the newer Gen Z; 42% of American Millennials say they’d likely quit a job if workplace tech didn’t meet their standards, and 81% of Millennials say the technology available influences their decision to take a new position (Future Workforce Study, Dell).

 However, they aren’t alone.
-The majority of our workforce are increasingly confident with technology, and particularly social tools; on average, Gen X – ages 35 to 49 – spend seven hours a week on social media; Millennials, a little more than six hours.
+The majority of our workforce is increasingly confident with technology, and particularly social tools; on average, Gen X – ages 35 to 49 – spend seven hours a week on social media; Millennials, a little more than six hours.

-The resulting rise in ‘shadow IT’ solutions – where employees deploy their own software or applications for work use – has been the cause of hot debate, given the security risks and repercussions.
+The resulting rise in ‘shadow IT’ solutions – where employees deploy their software or applications for work use – has been the cause of hot debate, given the security risks and repercussions.
 An enterprise app not only answers the demand for current, intuitive, and forward-thinking technology to connect staff to their workplace on demand; it reduces the need for alternate solutions that could expose your organization, and its data, to security breaches.

 #4: Support a productive, efficient, and accessible virtual office